jiajunhe98/Hackathon-2021/README.md

 This our [team page](https://biolib.com/SVM2/Spaghetti-Vector-Monster-2/).
 Team members: [Jiajun He](https://github.com/hejj16), [Zelin Li](https://github.com/lzlniu).

-An outline of our work and result can be found [here](https://github.com/hejj16/Hackathon-2021/blob/main/Presentation_Slide.pdf).
+An outline of our work and results can be found [here](https://github.com/hejj16/Hackathon-2021/blob/main/Presentation_Slide.pdf).

 A more detailed description is shown below.